 Clickers will be used for rapid feedback to foster interactive learning in a large classroom setting.
 Clicker questions (usually 3-6 per class) will be used during class time to make students think about, and discuss with each other, how the newly discussed material fits within the bigger picture of molecular biology, and how experimental observation and experimental design can address questions in molecular biology.
+Extra credit will be granted if you answer all questions during lecture and miss no more than 2 lecture sessions.
+If you miss more than 2 lecture sections then the extra credit will be forfeited.
+There are no exceptions, so do not ask!

-To obtain as much credit for clicker use as possible, please register your i-clicker ASAP, and no later than Friday Oct 10, on the class website (http://ted.ucsd.edu).
+To obtain as much credit for clicker use as possible, please register your i-clicker ASAP, and no later than Mon Jan.
+16th, on the class website (http://tritoned.ucsd.edu).

-Assignments: Class assignments will be posted on the class website on most Thursdays during the quarter (see the schedule for the specific dates).
+Assignments: Class assignments will be posted on the class website on most Wednesdays during the quarter (see the schedule for the specific dates).
 Assignments are used as a tool to promote understanding of the discussed topics through problem solving.
 It is optional to work through the assignments and they are not handed in.
 However, it is very strongly recommended to work through the assignments either alone or in study groups.

 To best prepare yourself for exams, I highly recommend you to sit down with each assignment and take them as if they were exams - i.e. write down your answers.
 Do this before hearing answers from other students, discussion sections and/or keys.
 Answer keys for assignments will be posted close to each of the exams.

-Discussion sections: Discussion sections will be held by TAs once a week, most weeks of the quarter (see Discussion section schedule).
+Discussion sections: Discussion sections will be held by IA's once a week, most weeks of the quarter (see Discussion section schedule posted on TED).
 The discussions will be based primarily on the Assignments posted the previous week.
-The TAs will lead a discussion based on the Assignments to make participating students arrive at the correct answers.
-The TAs will not provide the answers on their own.
+The IA's will lead a discussion based on the Assignments to make participating students arrive at the correct answers.
+The IA's will not provide the answers on their own.
 To get the most out of Discussion sections, it is therefore critical to have first worked through the Assignments alone or in study groups and then to participate in the discussion during the Discussion sections.
 Discussion sections are optional, but highly recommended.